Software Engineering (SE346) Course Detail

 1 2 3 4 5

 11 a.
-Knowledge of the effects of information systems engineering applications on the universal and social dimensions of health, environment, and safety. b.
-Awareness of the legal consequences of engineering solutions.
+To be able to acquire knowledge about the universal and social effects of information systems engineering applications on health, environment and safety and the problems of the era reflected in the field of engineering. b.
+Gains awareness of the legal consequences of engineering solutions.
 X

 ECTS/Workload Table